Tent Type Canvas, Bell, Glamping

 Who It's For

-The Sierra is built for car campers, festival-goers, and families who set up a basecamp and stay put for a long weekend or longer.
+The Sierra is built for car campers, festival-goers, and families establishing a basecamp they won't move for days or weeks.

 The Bottom Line